1.man·i·fest adjective \ˈma-nə-ˌfest\

 85.newsreel noun \-ˌrēl\

-a short movie dealing with current events
+short movie dealing with current events

 Old newsreels from World War II.